IseanB/UCR-Drone-Control/README.md

 ---
 ## Documentation

-The ***simple_movements*** package is structured into three main folders: the src, helper, and the test folder.
+The ***drone_control*** package is structured into three main folders: the src, helper, and the test folder.
 Below are quick summaries of each folder's purpose.
 ### src
 The src folder stores all the control code used to create the offboard node.
 Currently, the file offboard.cpp optimizes the path followed, controls the state of the drone, and sends control signals to the drone.